Extended-hours trading

-Extended-hours trading (or electronic trading hours, ETH) is stock trading that happens either before or after the trading day regular trading hours (RTH) of a stock exchange, i.e., pre-market trading or after-hours trading.
+Extended-hours trading (or electronic trading hours, ETH) is stock trading before or after the trading day regular trading hours (RTH) of a stock exchange, i.e., pre-market trading or after-hours trading.

-After-hours trading is the name for buying and selling of securities when the major markets are closed.
+After-hours trading is the buying and selling of securities when the major markets are closed.
+Market makers and specialists generally do not participate in after-hours trading, which can limit liquidity.

 Since 1985, the regular trading hours for major exchanges in the United States, such as the New York Stock Exchange and the Nasdaq stock market, have been from 9:30 a.m. to 4:00 p.m.
 Eastern Time (ET).
 Pre-market trading occurs from 4:00 a.m. to 9:30 a.m.
 ET, although the majority of the volume and liquidity come to the pre-market at 8:00 a.m.
 ET.
 After-hours trading on a day with a normal session occurs from 4:00 p.m. to 8:00 p.m.
 ET.
-Market makers and specialists generally do not participate in after-hours trading, which can limit liquidity.
+Overnight trading occurs from 8:00 p.m. to 4:00 a.m.
+ET, and only via electronic communication networks (ECNs) as opposed to stock exchanges.